Nate Augspurger

-Nate Augspurger (born January 31, 1990) is an American rugby union player from Minneapolis, Minnesota who plays scrum-half for the San Diego Legion in Major League Rugby (MLR).
+Nate Augspurger (born January 31, 1990) is an American rugby union player who plays scrum-half for the Chicago Hounds of Major League Rugby (MLR).

 Professional rugby career

 Augspurger has been a member of the United States national rugby sevens team since the 2012–13 Sevens World Series.
 He debuted on the World Series Circuit in Dubai and Port Elizabeth, 2012.
-Augspurger battled injury through his first year as a full time USA sevens resident, which led to missing out on the 7's RWC in Russia, 2013.
-Shortly after that first full year, he was cut by new Head Coach, Matt Hawkins, before the new year in 2014.
+Augspurger battled injury through his first year as a full-time USA sevens resident, which led to missing out on the 7's RWC in Russia, 2013.
 In 2013, Nate played with the New York City 7's in the inaugural World Club Series Sevens tournament at Twickenham.
 He was the first player to score a try in the tournament against the Western Province, and the NYC 7's went on to win the Plate Championship.

 Augspurger had a brief tour with the USA Men's XVs in the Americas Rugby Championships in the fall of 2014.
-But it was in 2015 when Augspurger was invited back into the USA sevens program after showing well in the Las Vegas Invitational.
-Mike Friday, new USA Sevens Head Coach, selected Nate for the World Series Circuit in 2015 to Hong Kong and Japan.
-He was then selected to Glasgow and London 7's to finish the World Series season, where the USA went on to win their 1st ever tournament final at Twickenham in the London Sevens stop.
-He was also member of the same sevens team that won a bronze medal at the 2015 Pan American Games.
-Augspurger then was offered a full-time resident contract with the sevens team from 2015-2016 leading up to the Rio de Janeiro Olympics.
-Augspurger was selected for every tournament in the 2015-2016 season.
+In 2015 when Augspurger was invited back into the USA sevens program after showing well in the Las Vegas Invitational.
+Mike Friday, the new USA Sevens Head Coach, selected Augspurger for the World Series Circuit in 2015 to Hong Kong and Japan.
+He was then selected to Glasgow and London Sevens to finish the World Series season, where the USA went on to win their first ever tournament final at Twickenham at the London Sevens.
+He was also a member of the same sevens team that won a bronze medal at the 2015 Pan American Games.
+Augspurger then was offered a full-time resident contract with the sevens team from 2015 to 2016 leading up to the 2016 Rio de Janeiro Olympics.
+Augspurger was selected for every tournament in the 2015–2016 season.
 He was selected for the Olympic qualifier tournament where the USA qualified for the 2016 games.
 Augspurger was selected to the 2016 Olympic games as a traveling reserve player.
-After that tournament, Augspurger made a code switch from Sevens to Rugby Union where he continued his USA rugby career.
+After that tournament, Augspurger made a code switch from Sevens to fifteens where he continued his USA rugby career.